broadinstitute/rd-methods/README.md

-Rare Disease Methods and papers
+# Rare Disease Methods and papers

+Notes and papers available in the [wiki](https://github.com/broadinstitute/rd-methods/wiki)